Qustodio Review 2025: Is This App Right for Your Family?

 Qustodio functions primarily as a screen time tracking app, but does monitor web searches and website visits for harmful content.
 We were able to filter websites by category or by blocking specific URLs, but weren't able to adjust what triggers search alerts.

-To test this function, we were able to trigger alerts while searching for inappropriate content, including the word "suicide" and "alcohol."
+To test this function, we were able to trigger alerts while searching for concerning content, including the word "weed" and "cyberbullying."

 It's important to note that the app doesn't monitor conversations or activity that occur on apps.
 The only thing it tracks is when they're opened and how much time was spent.